waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ```
 rln-relay preparation is in progress ...
 ```
-At this phase, your rln credentials are getting created and a transaction is being sent to the contract.
+At this phase, your RLN credential are getting created and a transaction is being sent to the membership smart contract.
 It will take some time for the transaction to be finalized.
-Once finalized, the registered rln identity key, the rln identity commitment key, and the index of the registered credentials will be displayed as given below.
+Once finalized, the registered RLN identity key, the RLN identity commitment key, and the index of the registered credential will be displayed as given below.
-The rln identity key is not shown in the figure (replaced by a string of `x`s) for security reasons.
+The RLN identity key is not shown in the figure (replaced by a string of `x`s) for security reasons.
-But, you will see your rln identity key.
+But, you will see your RLN identity key.

 ```
 your membership index is: 63
-your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+your RLN identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-your rln identity commitment key is: 6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012
+your RLN identity commitment key is: 6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012
 ```

 Finally, the chat prompt `>>` will appear which means your chat2 client is ready.